Metadata. What is it? Why does it matter? And most importantly, why should you care?

 All important questions.
 To oversimplify, your metadata is everything you need to publish your book that isn’t the PDF files you upload.

-It’s all the information attached to your book that serves to describe the book.
+You metadata is information about and attached to your book.
 This includes:

 - The title